Skip to main content

 Odd and even modes

 Let ‘V1’ and ‘V2’ be the signal voltages and ‘I1’ and ‘I2’ be the signal currents in the two lines of a differential pair characterized by impedances ‘Zse’ and ‘Zm’.
-We know these six quantities are related through equations (3) and (4).
+These six quantities are related through equations (3) and (4).

 The difference in signal voltage ‘V1’ and ‘V2’ is called the differential signal ‘Vdiff’.
 Half of it is also called the odd mode signal: